Sharan-Babu/FB_wit/README.md

 </ul>
 That’s it.
 We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Congrats on making your first chatbot with Wit.ai and successfully integrating it with a web application.
 I would recommend you to make this app more robust or make other useful apps with your newly learnt skills!</i>:dancer: :dancer:

+<br><br>
+Scroll to the end to read about my experience with Wit and participating in this competition :point_down:
 <hr>

 ### Other Links